Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 The Duet 3 series uses the pin name format "expansion-board-address.pin-name" to identify pins on expansion boards, where expansion-board-address is the numeric CAN address of the board.
 A pin name that does not start with a sequence of decimal digits followed by a period, or that starts with "0." refers to a pin on the Duet 3 mainboard.

 To configure stepper motor drivers, heaters, fans, input/output etc on an expansion board, the CAN address is used as part of the pin name in the Gcode command.
-Generally, Gcode commands that have a 'pin name' parameter can reference a CAN address.
-Prefix the pin name with the CAN address, for example:
+Generally, Gcode commands that have a 'pin name' or 'driver number' parameter can reference a CAN address.
+Prefix the pin name or driver number with the CAN address, for example:

 ```
-M569 P121.0 S1 ; configures driver 0 at CAN address 121 to go forwards
+M569 P121.0 S1                       ; configure driver 0 at CAN address 121 to go forwards
+M308 S5 Y"thermistor" P"121.temp0"   ; configure sensor 5 to use the temp0 pin at CAN address 121
 ```

 If there is no CAN address used, the firmware assumes the connector/pin you are configuring is on the mainboard.
 The mainboard is always configured as CAN address 0.